Reviving the Medicare Plan Search and Enroll Experience

 A screenshot of the legacy tool's Plan Results page

-Some of the foundational issues we needed to resolve in this rebuild were:
+From our user surveys, usability testing, and meeting with customer service representatives some of the foundational issues we needed to resolve were:

 Six stages of the design process: Empathize, Define, Ideate, Prototype, Test, Implement.